Guest Writers

 Jonathan Wilson is the author of two novels The Hiding Room and A Palestine Affair, two collections of short stories, Schoom and An Ambulance is on the Way: Stories of Men in Trouble and two critical works on the fiction of Saul Bellow.
 His writing has appeared in The New Yorker, The New York Times Magazine, Best American Short Stories, New York Times Book Review, TLS, The Forward and elsewhere.

-The following writers and poets have visited workshops, participated in conferences organized by the the Program, or offered Master Classes and public lectures: Michael Collier, Pearl Abraham, Alan Lelchuk, Daniel Mendelsohn, E. Ethelbert Miller, Eva Hoffman, Aryeh Lev Stollman, Rebecca Goldstein, Etgar Keret, Howard Schwartz, Peninnah Schram, Michal Govrin, Alicia Ostriker, Joseph Lowin, Karen Alkalay-Gut, Dara Horn, Rodger Kamenetz, Zali Gurevitch, David Bezmozgis, Rivka Miriam, Shirley Kaufman, Elisa Albert, Matt Beynon Rees, Nathan Englander, Dorit Rabinyan, Marita Golden, Aharon Appelfeld, Sasson Somekh, Livia Bitton-Jackson, Carmit Delman, Charles Fishman, Peter Cole, Gerald Lee Gutkind, Ehud Havazelet, Ilana Blumberg, Clive Sinclair, Elana Feldman, Adina Hoffman, Kevin Haworth, Dr. Yudit Frigyesi, Rob Cohen, David Kaplan.
+Other Guest Speakers and Lecturers: Michael Collier, Pearl Abraham, Alan Lelchuk, Daniel Mendelsohn, E. Ethelbert Miller, Eva Hoffman, Aryeh Lev Stollman, Rebecca Goldstein, Etgar Keret, Howard Schwartz, Peninnah Schram, Michal Govrin, Alicia Ostriker, Joseph Lowin, Karen Alkalay-Gut, Dara Horn, Rodger Kamenetz, Zali Gurevitch, David Bezmozgis, Rivka Miriam, Shirley Kaufman, Elisa Albert, Matt Beynon Rees, Nathan Englander, Dorit Rabinyan, Marita Golden, Aharon Appelfeld, Sasson Somekh, Livia Bitton-Jackson, Carmit Delman, Charles Fishman, Peter Cole, Gerald Lee Gutkind, Ehud Havazelet, Clive Sinclair, Elana Feldman, Adina Hoffman, Kevin Haworth, Dr. Yudit Frigyesi, Rob Cohen, Roya Hakakian, Ayelet Tsabari, David Kaplan, David Bezmozgis.